 Many individuals can be said to have neurotic behavior.
 For example, consider how many perfectionists you know.
 A lot of people are mildly neurotic and do not need any assessment or intervention.
 However, there are times when neuroticism does require treatment.

-If you have neurotic symptoms that adversely affect your life, it is essential that you seek out treatment.
-If your neurotic behavior is keeping you from having fulfilling relationships, holding down a job, or healthily interacting with others, you may need some help from a therapist to get your symptoms under control.
+If you have neurotic symptoms that adversely affect your life, you must seek treatment.
+Suppose your neurotic behavior keeps you from fulfilling relationships, holding down a job, or healthily interacting with others.
+In that case, you may benefit from speaking with a therapist to get your symptoms under control.

-Seeking assessment and/or treatment for your condition does not make you any less valuable as a person and has the potential to make your life better.
-Our counselors are qualified to help you at any time, and you can contact them right on your phone or computer.
-Here are a couple of relevant counselor reviews:
+Seeking assessment and treatment for your condition does not make you any less valuable as a person and has the potential to make your life better.
+BetterHelp counselors are qualified to help you at any time, and you can contact them right on your phone or computer.
+BetterHelp also offers affordable pricing options typically comparable with the co-pays of most insurance plans.
+Here are a couple of recent counselor reviews from people like you.

-Although neurosis may be common in the general population, it is still a condition that can benefit from treatment.
-A fulfilling life free of neurotic emotions, thoughts, and behaviors is within reach-all you need are the right tools.
-Take the first step.
+Although neurosis may be common among the general population, it is still a condition that can benefit from treatment.
+A fulfilling life free of neurotic emotions, thoughts, and behaviors is within reach—all you need are the right tools.